 How much do we have to pay to use CQRS Local?

-The CQRS Local system is being developed on behalf of NHSE/I, so there will be no costs for commissioners or providers using the system.
+The CQRS Local system is being developed on behalf of NHS England, so there will be no costs for commissioners or providers using the system.

 Who has developed CQRS Local?

 CQRS Local has been developed by a collaboration of Commissioning Support Units; Arden & GEM, Midlands and Lancashire, North of England and South, Central & West.
-The CSUs are arms-length bodies of NHSE, providing system support services to health and care systems.
+The CSUs are arms-length bodies of NHS England, providing system support services to health and care systems.

 Working in collaboration enables the very best system development and support teams, to partner together and provide a system which suits the needs of commissioners and providers across the country.

 The CSU Collaborative are able to bring the benefits of scale whilst making the most of the trusted working relationships and knowledge they each have at a local level.